 A finger is a limb of the human body and a type of digit, an organ of manipulation and sensation found in the hands of humans and other primates.
 Fingers are usually moved under conscious control.
 In humans, they are used for grasping, typing, grooming, writing, caressing, and many other activities.
 They are also used in signaling, as when wearing a wedding ring, finger counting or when communicating in sign language....
 Aside from the genitals, the fingertips possess the highest concentration of touch receptors and thermoreceptors among all areas of the human skin, making them extremely sensitive to temperature, pressure, vibration, texture, and moisture.
 Thus fingers are commonly used as sensory probes to ascertain properties of objects encountered in the world.... wikipedia.org

 Julie Robson is an artist, educator and researcher.
 Following her degree in theatre education at Queensland University of Technology, Julie worked in vocal, jazz and theatre ensembles, including a cappella troupe Sister Moon Ensemble, Tokyo-based jazz trio Honeybeeswing, and performance group sacred COW.
 She co-founded Magdalena Australia, a women in contemporary performance network linked to the international Magdalena Project.
 After her award-winning doctoral studies on siren vocality, she coordinated the Contemporary Performance program at Edith Cowan University.
 Julie was then a postdoctoral fellow at ECU, focusing on innovation and arts learning.
 She has served as a board member for the Perth Institute of Contemporary Arts and as an Associate Investigator with the ARC Centre of Excellence for Creative industries and Innovation.
-She is currently an adjunct Senior Lecturer at the Western Australian Academy of Performing Arts.
+She is currently an adjunct Senior Lecturer at the Western Australian Academy of Performing Arts, and works with Flying Arts Alliance in Brisbane.

 Dawn Albinger is an award winning actress with over 25 years experience in creating solo and ensemble performance.
 Solos include ruthless, heroin(e), and No Door On Her Mouth - a lyrical amputation.
 Critics have variously described her work as “stunning”, “astonishing” and “bracingly comic”.
 She co- founded performance group sacredCOW and the women in contemporary performance network Magdalena Australia, and was artistic director of the 2003 International Magdalena Australia Festival, Theatre-Women-Travelling.
 She has taught drama, theatre, and performance at Griffith and Edith Cowan Universities, and gender studies at the Australian Catholic University.
 Her doctoral studies, undertaken at the Western Australian Academy of Performing Arts, investigated the diva icon and its usefulness to feminist theatre praxis.
 Dawn regularly facilitates women’s retreats for High Spirits and is co-proprietor of Archives Fine Books.